How to Tailor Your Investment Banking Resume

 Here are some more important tips and guidelines for your investment banking resume.
 Whether you’re applying for an analyst or an associate position, these are absolutely critical to follow:

-- Run spellcheck (or a more advanced software like Grammarly)
+- Run spellcheck (or a more advanced software program such as Grammarly)

 - Get at least one other person to thoroughly proofread it

-- Use a safe font like Time New Roman, Arial, Open Sans, etc (nothing crazy or too fancy)
+- Use a safe font like Times New Roman, Arial, etc. (nothing crazy or too fancy)

 - Ensure it’s only one page long